Regional Foods? Seek them out

 What it is: A pork-based meal with German origins that dates back to 16th-century Germany.
 Scrapple is kind of like a meatloaf — a meatloaf made from a mixture of pig parts (the “scrap” in scrapple).
 In short, whatever pig parts weren’t suitable for other edible uses became a part of the scrapple.
 Cooked with salt and pepper, the meat is thickened with cornmeal or buckwheat, and served for breakfast.

 What it is: Meat turnovers originally brought to Michigan’s Upper Peninsula by immigrant miners from Cornwall, England.
 Stuffed with meat, potatoes, onions, and spices, the flaky meat pies are beloved by locals and visitors alike.
 To eat one the right way, it needs to be with gravy — not ketchup.
 (Also, be sure to check out our Upper Peninsula 7-Day RV Adventure ebook.)

 What it is: A breakfast sausage made of ground meat (pork, beef, or both), as well as steel-cut oats that German-American immigrants would use to make their meat mixture last long.
 After being formed into a loaf, the concoction is cut into slices and fried in pork fat.
 Because of its popularity, it is commonly referred to as “Cincinnati caviar.”

 Where it’s from: Springfield, Illinois

-What it is: An open-faced sandwich built from the bottom up with thick-sliced toast, hamburgers patties or ham (other meat like deep fried pork tenderloin, fried chicken, and fish filets can be substituted), french fries, and secret cheese sauce usually containing a combination of eggs, beer, butter, Worcestershire, and mustard.
+What it is: An open-faced sandwich built from the bottom up with thick-sliced toast, hamburgers patties or ham (other meat like deep-fried pork tenderloin, fried chicken, and fish fillets can be substituted), french fries, and secret cheese sauce usually containing a combination of eggs, beer, butter, Worcestershire, and mustard.